 To protect your artwork, and prevent airborne dust contaminating the record when stored, you also need to invest in outer record sleeves.

 Traditionally, collectors would buy thick plastic PVC outer sleeves – don’t do that!

 PVC-based products can cause contamination and serious damage to your records.
 The theory is, because vinyl records are also made from PVC (an oil-based product), the two items can merge given the wrong climate.
 The result is a misting effect on the record, which is audible as hiss.

-Vinyl accessories company, Big Fudge offer a good affordable solution here with their crystal clear outer sleeves, but for those looking for a more sophisticated selection of choice and protection, VSS make a series of outer sleeves with a real focus on material quality and product engineering.
+Vinyl accessories company, Big Fudge offer a good affordable solution here with their crystal clear outer sleeves.

 The low-down on sleeves: Material quality is key.
 Always check to make sure you’re buying polyethylene inner sleeves and polypropylene outer sleeves.